Goodnight–Loving Trail

 The Goodnight–Loving Trail is the westernmost on this Western cattle trail map.

 The Goodnight–Loving Trail was a trail used in the cattle drives of the late 1860s for the large-scale movement of Texas Longhorns.
 It is named after cattlemen Charles Goodnight and Oliver Loving.

 Route

-The Goodnight-Loving Trail began at Fort Belknap (Texas), along part of the former route of the Butterfield Overland Mail, traveling through Central Texas across the Llano Estacado (Staked Plains) to Horsehead Crossing, north along the Pecos River and across Pope's Crossing, into New Mexico to Fort Sumner.
-The trail then continued north into Colorado to Denver, and was extended on into Wyoming.
+The Goodnight-Loving Trail began at Fort Belknap, Texas along part of the former route of the Butterfield Overland Mail, traveling through Central Texas across the Llano Estacado (Staked Plains) to Horsehead Crossing, north along the Pecos River and across Pope's Crossing, into Fort Sumner, New Mexico.
+The trail then continued north to Denver, Colorado, and was extended on into Wyoming.

 Goodnight and Loving's drive of 1866

 Navajo prisoners had to be fed by the U.S. government.

 In June 1866, Charles Goodnight and Oliver Loving decided to partner to drive cattle to growing western markets.
 They hoped that demand for beef from settlers, soldiers stationed at military outposts across New Mexico, and Navajos recently placed on reservations near Fort Sumner would make the drive profitable.
 With 18 cowpunchers, they brought 2,000 head of cattle to Fort Sumner, New Mexico.
 Over 8,000 Navajo had been interned at the Bosque Redondo reservation under the control of the fort, but due to the poor conditions on the reservation for agriculture and inadequate planning by the US authorities for provisions, the demand for new food supplies became urgent.
 Goodnight and Loving received $0.08/pound for the steers in the herd, although they were unable to interest the government agent in 800 stocker cattle.
 Goodnight returned to Texas with about $12,000 in gold to buy more cattle.

 Loving continued north towards the railhead in Denver, with the remaining cattle and calves.
 He was stopped by a tollgate chain in the Raton Pass, operated by Richens Lacey Wootton.
 Loving paid Wootton 10 cents per head of cattle.
 In Denver, Loving sold the herd to John Wesley Iliff.